October 25, 2022

 Average Read Time: 5 minutes

-So you want to start or expand a CBD business?
+So you want to start or expand an MLM emerging markets business?
 Get in line.

 And while the ability to process card payments is table stakes in the world of selling goods and services these days, you’ll want to consider the range of capabilities a payment processor can offer you, and the cost structure, before you choose one to work with.
 Here are five capabilities to look for in a payment processor for your business.

-This may sound like a no-brainer, but you must find a payment processor backed by a sponsor bank that has specifically set a policy of approving CBD businesses.
-Historically, CBD businesses have fallen into a category of “high-risk” industries, and as such, they have struggled to secure a merchant account.
-Some processors, like MerchantE, have expanded their risk tolerance and established relationships with like-minded sponsor banks that may not accept all high-risk categories, but have now opened their services to emerging markets such as CBD.
+This may sound like a no-brainer, but you must find a payment processor backed by a sponsor bank that has specifically set a policy of approving emerging markets businesses.
+Historically, these businesses have fallen into a category of “high-risk” industries, and as such, they have struggled to secure a merchant account.
+Some processors, like MerchantE, have expanded their risk tolerance and established relationships with like-minded sponsor banks that may not accept all high-risk categories, but have now opened their services to emerging markets such as emerging markets.

 The last thing you want to do is retool your entire website to accept card payments.
 The time you spend doing so is time that could be spent on sourcing and selling products and running your operations.
 Instead, find a payment processor that offers options that make it manageable for you to enable card processing from your website.
 You will want options such as a link to a secure hosted payment page or a shopping cart so customers can self-pay.